Church of the Virgin Mary (Zeitoun): Apparition

+The apparitions lasted for three years.
+They were investigated by the Coptic Church and Roman Catholic Church and were accepted by both.

 In 1971, after the "miracle of Zeitoun", the Egyptian artist Yacoub Fanous painted additional icons on the walls of the church.
-He adorned the apse with a painting of Jesus Christ Pantocrator and, on the dome that was hitherto adorned with stars on a blue background, he painted the Virgin Mary with outspread arms.
+He adorned the apse with a painting of Jesus Christ Pantocrator and, on the dome that had been arranged with stars on a blue background, he painted the Virgin Mary with outspread arms.

 Annual celebration

-Every year on 2 April, the church celebrates the Virgin's apparition in a gathering of thousands of believers who wish to honor her, seeking her blessing and intercession.
+Every year on 2 April, the church celebrates the apparition in a gathering of thousands of believers who wish to honor Mary, seeking her blessing and intercession.